 Learn All About Fragrant Flowers With Geranium

 Geranium has been an all-time favorite of gardeners.
-With its lovely scent, they can soothe a person’s mind.
-They are easier to grow and have the capacity to emit fragrances everywhere.
+With its lovely scent, it can soothe a person’s mind.
+In addition, they are easier to grow and have the capacity to emit fragrances everywhere.

 The history of geranium

 European Dutch traders introduced these plants in the 18th century.
 They brought it from the Africans, and hence it commonly came to be known as geranium.
 These plants resembled the hardy geraniums which were already grown in Europe at that time.

 Botanists mistook them for the African geranium and put them in the same genus.
 Finally, however, botanist Carl Linnaeus classified them as geranium, different from hardy geranium.